Giums/terrascoperta/README.md

 - Copernicus EMS activation check for other, less time-critical categories (`storm`, `industrial`, `environment`) if a module for them ever exists.
 - Hydrometric coverage beyond Lombardia — no live API found in a 9-region sweep; would need scraping regional ARPA sites individually.
 - Deploy: domain, server Nginx config, `server/index.ts` running as a permanent service (pm2/systemd).
+- Umami analytics: the Privacy Policy already has the section written (cookieless, daily-rotating IP salt, legitimate-interest basis), but the actual tracking script isn't added to the app yet.

 ## License